French Language & Culture

 John McMullan, having retired after thirty years at The Hotchkiss School, is currently an instructor in Spanish language and literature at The Millbrook School in Millbrook, NY.
 He has taught both the AP Language and AP Literature courses for decades.
 In addition, he has worked as a teacher trainer with Educational Testing Service for over twenty years in the correction of the oral portion of the Spanish AP Exam.
 He has been involved in writing syllabi and guides for the College Board.
 In addition, he has co-authored textbooks for McGraw-Hill and McDougal-Littell and is co-author of Triángulo: A Propósito, a highly successful preparation book for the AP Spanish language exam.
 At this time he is co-writing a multimedia on-line Spanish textbook Aventuras conectadas and an up-date of Triángulo for Wayside Publishing.
 He has given many workshops on AP Spanish materials as a consultant for College

 Bob Baker has taught almost every course offered in the social studies curriculum over the last 33 years, and US Government and Politics is his favorite.
-Currently at Needham High School in Needham, Massachusetts, he is teacher, an AP Reader and a consultant, as well as a self-confessed political junkie.
+Currently at Needham High School in Needham, Massachusetts, he is a teacher, an AP Reader and consultant, as well as a self-confessed political junkie.
 He has led teacher workshops across the US, and has compiled a wide repertoire of approaches to this dynamic course.

-Jim Glinski has 30 years experience as a teacher and department chairperson at Xaverian Brothers High School in Westwood, Mass.
-He has served as a Reader and Table Leader at the AP U.S. History Exam Reading; been a consultant for workshops in AP U.S. History and AP European History; and received the College Board's New England region's Advanced Placement Recognition Award for Excellence in Teaching.
+Jim Glinski has over 35 years of experience as a teacher and department chairperson at Xaverian Brothers High School in Westwood, MA.
+He is a Table Leader at the AP US History Exam Reading; a workshop consultant in AP US History and AP European History; and a recipient of the College Board’s New England Region Advanced Placement Recognition Award for Excellence in Teaching.